extremejhr/Smart_Testr/README.md

     a.
 Testing more complex input and actions.
     b.
 Create the input file format class.
     c.
 Bayes classfier to correct the ocr results.

+21.07.2018 version 0.0.0.1.x

+1. Delete the box coordinates function and hyper-parameter for decreasing the infulence of different resolution.
+2. Add new function of grouping region coordinates.
+The efficiency decrease slightly but more stable.
+3. Add Tesseract Training class for capturing the icon samples.
+(Considering for the new traindata creation)

+4. Next Step:

+    a.
+Add try and exception to capture any error and exception situation.
+    b.
+Add icon matchTemplate in opencv and action record.